Case Resolutions (Without Fine/Penalty)

 - Advisory Letters - If there is insufficient evidence to prosecute a case but the person complained about appears to need information about the Act to ensure future compliance, the Enforcement Division closes the case with an advisory letter.

-- No Action Letters – If there is insufficient evidence to prosecute a case and no further information would be helpful or informative or the allegation has been disproven, a case may be closed with a no action closure letter.
+- No Action Closure Letters - If there is insufficient evidence to prosecute and no further information would be helpful or informative or the allegation has been disproven, a case may be closed with a no action closure letter.